heigvd-software-engineering/semantic-flow/documentation/semantic-flow-configuration.md

     }
 ```
 ### sparql endpoints
 Providing the dataset endpoints under `sparql.api` section of the `config.json` file is required.
-This editor uses SPARQL protocol to manipulate RDF data.
+SemanticFlow uses SPARQL protocol to manipulate RDF data.

 ### sparql type
-The editor is using `rdf:type` to match a particular individual with its templates.
+SemanticFlow is using `rdf:type` to match a particular individual with its templates.
 That predicate can be changed in `sparql.type` :
 ```
 "type": "http://www.w3.org/1999/02/22-rdf-syntax-ns#type"
 ```